-It is especially advisable for the club players who seek to improve their level to focus more on making their overall chess understanding better than to memorize endless lines of theory.
+It is especially advisable for the club players who seek to improve their level to focus more on making their overall chess understanding better than memorizing endless lines of theory.

-However, such systems are lately more and more used by experienced Grandmasters as well, as a way of skipping the usual theoretical battle and measure their forces in the middlegame.
+However, such systems are lately more and more used by experienced Grandmasters as well, as a way of skipping the usual theoretical battle and measuring their forces in the middlegame.

-One of those systems is the Reti, a set-up that has for a long time been regarded as “boring” and harmless for the white player.
+One of those systems is the Reti.
+A set-up that has for a long time been regarded as “boring” and harmless for the white player.
 However, we see it more and more at the top level nowadays and with great success.
-It is a flexible opening and can be employed as a surprise weapon for your opponent, as the black player can fall easily in an inferior position if he/she doesn’t find a good set-up.
+It is a flexible opening and can be employed as a surprise weapon for your opponent, as the black player can fall easily into an inferior position if he/she doesn’t find a good set-up.

 One of the black’s main problems in this line is that his light-squared bishop often ends up very passive on the h7-b1 diagonal, collapsing against white’s pawn on d3.

 Black’s light-squared bishop ended up very passive on the kingside, while white simply executed his attack on the queenside.
-It is very instructive to watch how the Venezuelan Grandmaster Eduardo Iturrizaga plays against black’s light-squared bishop, constantly restricting its activity, while at the same time pushing his queenside pawns and creating weaknesses in his opponent’s camp.
+It is very instructive to watch how the Venezuelan Grandmaster Eduardo Iturrizaga plays against black’s light-squared bishop.
+He constantly restricts its activity, while at the same time pushing his queenside pawns.
+He also creates weaknesses in his opponent’s camp.

 Black over-extended on the queenside by playing b7-b5 himself, weakening the squares on the c file.
-See how white took advantage of this and how he immediately took the initiative in the following game between Armenian Grandmaster Hrant Melkumyan and Iranian Grandmaster Amin Tabatabaei:
+See how white took advantage of this.
+And, how he immediately took the initiative in the following game.
+The game was between Armenian Grandmaster Hrant Melkumyan and Iranian Grandmaster Amin Tabatabaei:

-In the last example, we will see how white reacts against black’s early a7-a5, before he gets to place his pawn on a3.
-Cuban Grandmaster Lazaro Bruzon employs a typical idea to help support the advance b3-b4 by developing his queenside knight via a3 to c2.
+In the last example, we will see how white reacts against black’s early a7-a5 before he gets to place his pawn on a3.
+Cuban Grandmaster Lazaro Bruzon employs a typical idea.
+He tries to help support the advanced b3-b4 by developing his queenside knight via a3 to c2.

-We hope you have enjoyed reading this article and playing through the examples above has helped you get a better understanding of this type of structure.
+We hope you have enjoyed reading this article.
+And, that playing through the examples above has helped you get a better understanding of this type of structure.

 Ready to start winning games with the Double Fianchetto?
 Check out our store and articles: